 Well, it’s an official HMRC scheme, launched 20 years ago, which encourages scientific and technological innovation within the UK.
 Incentivising and providing the seedbed for R&D investment by businesses is something all developed countries wish to do and many do this through the form of R&D tax relief.
 That is what happens here in the UK and that is what Growthviser’s work involves - helping businesses to put their claim together, exploring R&D activities and supporting them through the R&D tax credit claim process.

-Unfortunately, you may be wondering this because R&D has become the new PPI and many unscrupulous advisers, with no experience in this specialist field, are running R&D ‘factories’, latching on to a few areas of expenditure and churning out claims submissions.
+Unfortunately, you may be wondering this because R&D has become the new PPI and many unscrupulous advisers, with no experience in this specialist field, are running R&D tax credit ‘factories’, latching onto a few areas of expenditure and churning out claims submissions.
 That’s not what Growthviser does.
-We are technical, highly trained R&D tax credit specialists, maximising claims, reporting transparently and keeping due diligence and HMRC compliance at our heart.
+We are technical, highly trained R&D tax credit specialists, maximising R&D claims, reporting transparently and keeping due diligence and HMRC compliance at our heart.

 HMRC wants Limited Companies to claim for R&D tax credits, because innovation drives economic growth and is good for the UK.
-The trouble is, only a fraction of the two-thirds of companies who are eligible actually claim.
+The trouble is, only a fraction of the two-thirds of companies who are eligible actually claim R&D reliefs.

 Most definitely.
-The scheme is generous because, as I said earlier, all Governments wish to drive innovation within their economies and the best way to do that is to incentivise businesses to invest in research and development, knowing they will be rewarded with a tax relief or sum of money, as a result of their research and development expenditure, that they can reinvest in their business, to help fuel its growth and profitability.
+The scheme is generous because, as I said earlier, all Governments wish to drive innovation within their economies and the best way to do that is to incentivise businesses to invest in research and development activities, knowing they will be rewarded with a tax relief or sum of money, as a result of their research and development expenditure, that they can reinvest in their business, to help fuel its growth and profitability.
 For this reason, the R&D Tax Reclaim scheme will pay back up to 33 pence in the pound that has been invested in qualifying R&D expenditure on scientific and technological advances.
 In other words, a business could be receiving a third of the money that it has spent on innovation and development within its R&D projects back into its bank account.

 Having accounting expertise with industry experience is one thing.
 We also have our highly experienced food and drink sector specialist, Sylvia Barton, and our hugely respected manufacturing and engineering specialist, John Whittaker, But it’s the reason behind this strategy that really makes us different, as we want to be part of our clients’ story, in a more holistic fashion than other R&D tax reclaim specialists in the UK.
-We wish to work and mentor businesses during the R&D process, rather than just handling a claim when they’ve already been through the R&D stage.
-It’s about being with them on the journey to their destination, striving to get them their maximum financial entitlement and the recommencing the cycle as we help them utilise their reinvestment in the business, so as to drive further innovation and growth.
+We wish to work and mentor businesses during the R&D claim process, rather than just handling a claim when they’ve already been through the R&D stage.
+It’s about being with them on the journey to their destination, striving to get them their maximum financial entitlement and then recommencing the cycle as we help them utilise their reinvestment in the business, so as to drive further innovation and growth.
 In our view, the R&D Tax Reclaim scheme is not enough to deliver on the objectives that the Government seeks.
-It takes specialistslike ourselvesto, in a manner of speaking,‘hold the hand’ of the innovatorsand help steer their direction and ideas, to create as many fruitful outcomes as possible.
-For me, that’s what Growthviser is all about.
+It takes specialists like ourselves to, in a manner of speaking, ‘hold the hand’ of the innovators and help steer their direction and ideas, to create as many fruitful outcomes as possible.
+For us, that’s what Growthviser is all about.